 "A game of cat-and-mouse will continue as governments react to new drone incidents and create laws to protect infrastructure and citizens," says Dedrone in its report.
 "Drone manufacturers and governments will have to work with each other, and not against each other, to ensure pilots understand the risks of their flights and accept the legal consequences if they violate regulations."

-That's not to say dump your drone.
-Drone makers like DJI, with a secret event set for Jan 23, certainly think there's a healthy market for consumer drones.
+Drone makers like DJI, with a secret event set for Jan.
+23, certainly think there's still a healthy market for consumer drones.
 But perhaps get up to speed on what's required to fly a drone — and fly by the rules.
 If not, don't be surprised if you find yourself, and your drone, downed.